Incoming Residents 2017-2018

 Past Residents/Fellows(NOTE: Until 2011, this program was known as NHMI's Athletic Training Fellowship.)

 Katelyn graduated in May 2015 from Endicott College with her bachelors degree in athletic training.
 She enjoyed the multiple educational aspects of the residency and for the opportunity to give back by taking care of young athletes at the Safe Sports Drop-in and at the high school.
 Regardless of the season, when she has spare time, Katelyn can be found outdoors...running, cycling, skiing, whitewater rafting.
 The more adrenaline involved the better!
 Katelyn is currently on staff at NHMI working on the middle school safety infrastructure project.

 Maddie received her BS in athletic training in May 2015 from Illinois State University.
 She brought her eagerness to learn to the Residency in hopes of enhancing and diversifying her undergrad education.
-She is now working at an out-reach athletic trainer near home in Chicago, Illinois.
-Graduate school will likely be next.
+She is now studying in the Wichita State University physician assistant program.

 Jason graduated in May 2014 from Baldwin Wallace University with his bachelors degree in athletic training.
 He's excited about the rich history and variety of learning opportunities in the residency.
 Jason has been extremely active on campus and is looking forward to bringing his enthusiasm for learning to New Hampshire!
 He loves lacrosse, hanging with friends, watching movies and staying active.
 He is currently studying to become a physician assistant in Atlantic City.